Hong Kong police charge 2 men after Stand News raid | DW | 30.12.2021

 Two of the seven journalists arrested after Hong Kong police raided the office of online media organization Stand News were charged with sedition on Thursday, police said.

-Court documents reveal the two men charged were Lam and former Editor-in-Chief Chung Pui-kuein.
+Court documents reveal the two men charged were acting chief editor Patrick Lam and former hief editor Chung Pui-kuein.
 Additionally, the documents reveal the police would also prosecute Stand News's parent company, Best Pencil Limited.

 The police said in a statement that it officially charged "two men, aged 34 and 52 respectively, and an online media company, each with one count of conspiracy to publish seditious publication."